bolitaf88/Home_Sales/README.md

 # Home_Sales

 ### N/B The task was accomplished on Google Colab due to challenges encountered with installing PySpark on the local machine.
 Initially, we installed `PySpark` for `Google Colab` using the following code. `Tip:` It's essential to ensure compatibility by selecting the version that aligns with your local machine's Python version.
-For instance, in my case, the Python version was `3.5.0.`
+For instance, in my case, the `Pyspark version` that aligned to my `python 3.11.5` is `3.5.0.`

 ```python
 import os